ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 For Tier 2 Tournaments that do not have any direct VRS invites the following Rules apply:
   - The Announcement Date must be at least two weeks before the start of the Tournament's main event.

-4.2 **Basic Information.** For all types of Tournaments, Tournament Operator shall publish at least the dates and the identity of the operator of the Tournament.
+4.2 **Basic Information.** For all types of Tournaments, on the Announcement Date, Tournament Operator shall publish the Tournament Dates and the identity of the Tournament Operator.

 4.3 **Additional** **Information.** Tournament Operator shall publish the following additional information no later than 12 months before the Tournament main event for Tier 1 and Wildcard Tournaments, no later than 2 months before the Tournament main event of Tier 2 Tournaments that feature VRS invitations, and no later than two weeks before the Tournament main event of Tier 2 Tournament that do not feature any VRS invitations: